foleymic/HeatermeterAlexaSkill/README.md

 Now assuming you are up to speed on Alexa and Lambda, here are the high level instructions needed to get you up and running with this project.

-**Note**: *Even though I am not publishing this project to the Amazaon Skills marketplace, you can still deploy it yourself under your own AWS developer account and use it on your own Alexa enabled devices as long as you use the same account, [check here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/testing-an-alexa-skill).*
+**Note**: *Even though I am not publishing this project to the Amazon Skills marketplace, you can still deploy it yourself under your own AWS developer account and use it on your own Alexa enabled devices as long as you use the same account, [check here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/testing-an-alexa-skill).*

 Before you begin, clone this repo to your local machine: